 You may purchase medical marijuana at local dispensaries of your choosing.
 You also have the option to cultivate your own plants (up to six), or designate a caregiver and receive your medicine from them.
 To find a local, trusted medical marijuana dispensary in your area, please enter your location in the search field above.

+Maine is one of the few states that have legalized marijuana social clubs.
+Consumers may only partake in cannabis usage at a social club or within the privacy of their own home.
 It is illegal to consume recreational or medical marijuana in public places.
 This includes in cars, parks, public transportation, coffee shops, federal land, etc.

 Recreational cannabis possession is limited to 2.5 ounces of flower or concentrates.